mehrjaved/Data_Visualization/Final_Project_MehrJaved.md

 > "It may help to have more axis grid lines on the Y-axis for the chart showing Chlamydia cases by census region."

 **Incorporating Feedback**:
-Based on this feedback, I will be be making sure to clarify that the chart for Chlamydia only begins in the mid 1980s due to unavailability of data for prior years.
+Based on this feedback, I will make sure to clarify that the chart for Chlamydia only begins in the mid 1980s due to unavailability of data for prior years.
 I will also add more gridlines Y-axis for the chart showing Chlamydia cases by census region.
 I will additionally develop the charts for Gonorrhea, and Syphillis keeping these guidelines in mind.